 FORUM+ is published three times a year (autumn, spring, summer) by Amsterdam University Press and the Royal Conservatoire of Antwerp

-FORUM+ is published in Gold Open Access with the following Creative Commons-licence: Attribution-Non Commercial-No Derivatives (CC BY-NC-ND 4.0).
+FORUM+ is published in Diamond Open Access with the following Creative Commons-licence: Attribution-Non Commercial-No Derivatives (CC BY-NC-ND 4.0).

 Find a full list of editorial board members here.